 Some out-of-the-box thinking has evolved that would enable the town to buy the Westminster Choir College, and partially underwrite the cost by selling the Valley Road school to a private developer.

-The following open houses are scheduled to take place in Princeton on Saturday, May 5 and Sunday, May 4.
-Please contact the real estate agent before attending, and be...
+The following open houses are scheduled to take place in Princeton on Sunday, Jan.
+14.